firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-63/2019-01-17-tongue-tied-a-catalog-of-losses.md

 ----

 **R - Ransom**
 For days you keep looking at your father's message, typed out in clunky German, his fourth language after Kurdish and Arabic and Russian.
-In spite of errors in spelling and grammar it gets the point across perfectly.
+In spite of errors in spelling and grammar, it gets the point across perfectly.
 They’re selling the house.
 If you want to see it one last time, you better do it soon.
 Text and subtext.
 More ransom note than invitation.

 ----

 **S - Sorry**
-You're fourteen, fifteen, sixteen and your mother says, “You should be a lawyer,” bitter and impressed about how you turn every argument in your favor through a vicious twisting of a language that is not her own.
+You're fourteen, fifteen, sixteen, and your mother says, “You should be a lawyer,” bitter and impressed about how you turn every argument in your favor through a vicious twisting of a language that is not her own.
 Two decades later you don't think you can win a single argument in German anymore.
 All you have left are apologies, and you've lost the ear to judge whether they sound at all sincere.

 ----

 **T - Trust**
-Like many children of recent immigrants you're on phone pick-up duty throughout your childhood.
+Like many children of recent immigrants, you're on phone pick-up duty throughout your childhood.
 In the corner of your living room sits a forest green rotary and you hate it.
 One time you answer the phone in front of your parents and a stranger asks you if you ever touch yourself.
 Your parents can't hear him and stare at you bewildered, gesticulating that you have to either speak or hand them the phone.
 At some point he asks you your name and you tell him, because it's the only one of his questions that feels safe.
 When you hang up you tell your parents that you can't remember the caller’s name and didn't understand what he wanted, because telling the truth would be too embarrassing and you're scared that somehow this whole situation is your fault.
 You get in trouble, because what if the call was important?
 Three decades later, you can’t really blame your parents.
 What choice did they have but to lean on the one person in the house who was fluent in this country's language: their five-year-old kid.

 ----